-This quieter street that follows the Otani River from Ichino-Yu, near the center of town, all the way to the back of Kinosaki is one of my more favorite strolls of the more leisurely kind.
+Tucked away in the back of town lies Kiyamachi Street, a quiet pedestrian strolling path.
 There is very little traffic, aside from the occasional car or van making their way to local residents or small business tucked back here along the river.
-If you walk here in the early morning and late afternoons groups of local elementary school or junior high students will join you as they walk to and from school.
-The best part is the extending row of cherry blossom trees that create a green tunnel in the spring and summer, a orange and red one in the fall, and even beautifuler still, the thick clouds of pink that are created when the cherry trees blossom around late April.
+A walk here in the early morning and late afternoon will greet strollers with groups of local elementary school or junior high students as they walk to and from school.
+The gorgeous canopy of trees extending the length of the street boasts clouds of cherry blossoms in spring, a green tunnel in the summer, a sea of orange and red in the autumn, and powdery strips of snow in the winter.

 Where is Kiyamachi Strolling Path

 Kiyamachi refers to the small shopping square located between Ichino-Yu and Goshono-Yu bathhouses, about a 15 minute walk from Kinosaki Onsen Station towards the ropeway.
-The small street running behind the shopping center along the mountain side river is called Kiyamachi Dori or Street.
-You will find a small decorative sign post at the side of the large bridge where the street bends to the right towards Ichino-Yu bathhouse.
+The small street running behind the shopping center along the mountain side river is called Kiyamachi Street.

 Straw Craft Museum

 At the beginning of your walk, you will see a traditional looking building with a white walls and black trim to the side of the river.
 This is the Kinosaki Mugiwara Zaiku Straw Craft Museum.
 Here you can learn about this beautiful and intricate craftsmanship that began around 300 years ago here in Kinosaki.
 There is also a workshop available for those who would like to try their hand at this local craft.